Uni-tel/flot-rangeselect/README.md

 flot-rangeselect
 ================

-Range selectiono plugin for the jQuery Flot graph library
+Range selection plugin for the jQuery Flot graph library